 It can be tempting to over-decorate your home – but following in the footsteps of Clark W. Griswold is not a budget strategy.
 Instead, commit to limiting your décor to a few items that will add Christmas cheer to your home.

-As digital nomads (without a home), we buy new decorations each year on a minimal budget – limiting our expenses on décor to just $20.
+As digital nomads, we buy new decorations each year on a minimal budget – limiting our expenses on décor to just $20.
 In most cases, that amount is enough to buy a small tree, a strand of lights, a few ornaments and a scented candle.
-And, honestly, that is all the frugal Christmas decoration that we need.
+And, honestly, that is all the frugal Christmas decoration that we need!

 Budget Holiday Decorations

-While I was at a dollar store around Christmastime, a lady in front of me laid out $87 on holiday decorations…and most of it looked cheap.
-Don’t get swayed into overspending on cheap items that won’t last.
+While I was at a dollar store around Christmastime, the person in front of me laid out $87 on holiday decorations!
+Don’t get swayed into overspending on cheap items that won’t last and add up to a hefty price in the end.

 Frugal Christmas Crafts for Decor